smooth-code/smooth.js/packages/smooth/README.md

 ```jsx
 export default () => <p style={{ color: 'red' }}>hi there</p>
 ```

-To use more sophisticated CSS-in-JS solutions, you typically have to implement style flushing for server-side rendering.
-We enable this by allowing you to define your own [custom `<Document>`](#user-content-custom-document) component that wraps each page.

 #### Importing CSS / Sass / Less / Stylus files